marneymallory/BoochCityRedux/README.md

-# 🍻 ✨Booch City!✨ 🍻
+# 🍻 ✨Booch City!-With Redux✨ 🍻

-## React Independent Project: Week 2
+## React Independent Project: Week 3

 ### 7/2/21 by Marney Mallory

 ## Description

-This week's independent project was to build a React web application that would enable a bar or kombucha store to track their kegs.
+This week's independent project was to build a React web application that would enable a bar or kombucha store to track their kegs while adding Redux functionality.

 ## Objectives